0xsequence/sequence-unreal/README.md

 };
 ```

-One thing to be aware of is keep an eye on capturables if you have lots of nested TFunctions it's very easy to miss
+One thing to be aware of is to keep an eye on capturables if you have lots of nested TFunctions it's very easy to miss
 something and start over writing memory.
 If you require lots of nesting swapping to a better approach using
 UFUNCTION callbacks helps to avoid these problems.